Javontez Spraggins

-Javontez Armid Spraggins (born May 20, 2002) is an American college football offensive lineman for the Tennessee Volunteers.
+Javontez Armid Spraggins (born May 20, 2002) is an American professional football offensive lineman for the Reyes de Jalisco of the Liga de Fútbol Americano Profesional (LFA).
+He played college football for the Tennessee Volunteers.

 High school career

 Spraggins attended East St. Louis Senior High School in East St. Louis, Illinois.
 A three-star recruit, Spraggins committed to play college football at the University of Tennessee over offers from Illinois, Missouri, and Iowa State.

 College career

 As a freshman in 2020, Spraggins appeared in eight games, allowing no sacks, before finishing third on the team for most snaps played the following season.
 During the 2022 season, after a game where he allowed zero sacks and played every offensive down, Spraggins was named the SEC Offensive Lineman of the Week.
-Entering the 2023 season, Spraggins is seen as a top offensive line prospect in the upcoming 2024 NFL draft.
+Entering the 2023 season, Spraggins was seen as a top offensive line prospect in the upcoming 2024 NFL draft.

+Professional career

+Spraggins went undrafted in the 2025 NFL draft.
+In 2026, he played for the Reyes de Jalisco of the Liga de Fútbol Americano Profesional (LFA).